 It’s time to review my December 2018 Sephora Play Box.
 Sephora Play! is a subscription box that offers five deluxe beauty samples and a bonus foil packet or perfume vial for $10 a month plus tax.
 Shipping is free.
 Only items sold at Sephora come inside the box so most items are from well-known, high-end brands.
 While Sephora does carry a few low-end and luxury brands, they do not really appear in the subscription boxes.
 There is not a traditional rewards program with this box so you cannot get points for referring friends or writing reviews.
 It does award 10 Beauty Insider points to Beauty Insiders, 12.5 points to VIB members, and 15 points to VIB Rouge members.
 This box also applies $10 toward your purchase minimum to maintain your Beauty Insider status.
 Visit my Sephora page for descriptions on points and status.
 The $10 charge processes immediately for new subscribers and from the 1st through the 4th for succeeding months.
 Boxes usually ship from the 11th through the 15th.

+The FabFitFun Winter 2019 Edit Sale is up next.
 Every time the FabFitFun Edit Sale opens in 2019, I will screenshot all of them in this article.
 What is the Edit Sale?
 The Edit Sale is a quarterly sales event for subscribers after it finishes sending out the seasonal boxes.
 Items in the Edit Sale come from past boxes, past add-ons, and new items for 25-70% off.
 You can add up to 3 of any item to your cart.
 Once the sale wraps, you will get charged for any items in your cart, so you can add or drop items without checking out throughout the event.
 Items ship up to 2 weeks after your card gets charged.
 Orders over $25 get free shipping for mainland US shoppers.

 Another new promotion launched at Ulta Beauty today.
 It is 3x points for UltaMate members, 5x Points for Platinum members, and 7x points for Diamond members on all products.
 This is the first time I’ve even seen a 7x points offer that works on all products.
 It is also the largest general multiplier I’ve seen since 2014.
 That was the last year the 10x Points Event in August applied to all products.
 Since 2014, every time we’ve received a 10x points offer, it only applied to select products.
 That makes the 7x offer on all products the best points offer since then.